sriramrokkam/k8s-training/kubernetes/exercise_03_deployment.md

 With the deletion of the pod all information associated with it have been removed as well.
 Though an unplanned, forcefully deletion is an unlikely scenario, it illustrates the lack of resilience of the pod construct quite well.

-To overcome this shortage kubernetes offers a hierarchical constructed api.
+To overcome this shortage Kubernetes offers a hierarchical constructed api.
 The pod, which encapsulated the container, is now wrapped in a more complex construct that takes care of the desired state - the deployment.
 In this case "desired state" means that a specified quorum of running instances is fulfilled.

 ## Step 0: deployments - the easy way
 Run the following command and check what happens:
-`kubectl create deployment nginx --image=nginx:1.12.2` It should create a new resource of type `deployment` named "nginx".
+`kubectl create deployment nginx --image=nginx:1.21` It should create a new resource of type `deployment` named "nginx".
 Use `kubectl get deployment nginx -o yaml` and `kubectl describe deployment nginx` to get more detailed information on the deployment you just created.
 Based on those information, determine the labels and selectors used by your deployment.

 Can you figure out the name of the pod belonging to your deployment by using the label information?
 Hint: use the `-l` switch in combination with `kubectl get pods`